This Roasted Green Beans recipe with bacon crumbles is the easiest side dish to make and has only three ingredients!

 - Green Beans: You’ll need about one pound of fresh green beans for this recipe.

-- Black Pepper: We seasoned the roasted green beans with coarse ground black pepper.
-You can add salt too if needed.
+- Black Pepper: We seasoned the green beans with coarse ground black pepper.
+You can add salt, too, if needed.

 How To Make Roasted Green Beans

-The prep is super fast and then into the oven it goes.
-These green beans do take a while to roast so make sure you leave enough time.
-Scroll down for the printable recipe card and complete instructions.
+The prep is super fast, and then into the oven, it goes.
+These green beans do take a while to roast, so make sure you leave enough time.

 You can make sauteed green beans with bacon on the stovetop.
 Cook the bacon in a skillet and remove the bacon leaving the grease in the skillet.
 Add the fresh green beans and saute them in the grease.
 Serve topped with bacon bits.

 You can add minced garlic and diced onions before roasting.
-Try garnishing the roasted green beans with shredded parmesan or French fried onions.
+Try garnishing them with shredded parmesan or French-fried onions.

-Our tasty Broccoli Casserole recipe has fork-tender broccoli in a creamy, cheesy sauce and is topped with buttery cracker crumbs.
+- Cheesy Broccoli Casserole is topped with buttery cracker crumbs.